fischuu/fischuu.github.io/presentations/SlidifyYourPresentations/index.md

 [http://username.github.io](http://username.github.io)

-* To make things work proper, you should create a file
+* To make things work proper, it is advisable to create a file

 index.html